It's Never Late to Be Who You Might Have Been

 I have connected with the Veda, source wisdom for humanity, and I feel literate in a unique way (thanks to my Guru).

 The last I checked in with myself (which is this very moment), happily, I don't have knowledge vasanas (unconscious cravings) to keep checking out what else is 'out there' to add to my spiritual resume.
-I teach students in my Vedic Spiritual Studies program to do the same: to settle down with me or whatever teacher they finally feel drawn to learn from, and stop window shopping for gurus.

 Go deep into spiritual study, surrender to the higher Truth that reveals itself from within rather than graze at countless books, videos, spiritual teachers and traditions around the world, one after the other, which gathers even more vasanas in the process.
 Embodying vasanas, we go farther and farther away from who we might have become, if we were to let go of compulsions, cravings and scripts and begin leading our life from inner direction, simplicity and acceptance of whatever is arising in the moment...organically.

 Let your true Self guide you from within, rather than allowing vasanas alone to drive you externally.